neura-labs-ai/web/README.md

-# The Code Library
+# Website

+The official website for Neura-Labs.

-A collection of API's and tools for developers to build amazing applications using Machine Learning, Natural Language Processing, and the love for technology.
+Neura-Labs is a collection of API's and tools for developers to build amazing applications using Machine Learning, Natural Language Processing, and the love for technology.

 ## Getting Started